NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 Running C++ code in a web browser is all nice, but we really want to grab someones attention by visualizing something.
 In this blog we are going to make a plot from the results coming from our C++ code.

 To make a plot we need some data.
-In a [previous](TODO fix url ../js-webapp) post we found the root of an equation using the Newton-Raphson algorithm implemented in C++ and compiled to a WebAsssembly module.
+In the [previous post](../run-your-c++-on-the-web) we found the root of an equation using the Newton-Raphson algorithm implemented in C++ and compiled to a WebAsssembly module.
 A single root value makes for a depressing plot.
 The Newton-Raphson algorithm uses iterations to find the root so we will capture the data of each iteration and plot those.

 ![Image](root-plot.png)